 ColumbiaDoctors Radiology provides X-ray services on a walk-in basis in its midtown Manhattan and Tarrytown locations.

 No special preparation is needed for an X-ray.
 You may be asked to change into a gown when you arrive at the X-ray site.

 What will happen during the test?

-Depending on the part of the body to be examined we will ask you to lie on the X-ray table in a specific position.
+Depending on the part of the body to be examined we will ask you to lie on or stand near the X-ray table in a specific position.
 We will cover other parts of your body with a lead apron to protect it from unnecessary exposure to radiation.
-We may ask you to be very still during the several seconds during which we make the image, and we make take more than one image of the part of the body being evaluated.
+We may ask you to be very still during the several seconds during which we make the image, and we may take more than one image of the part of the body being evaluated.

 Are there any risks?